 When the UK went into lockdown in March 2020 due to the Covid-19 pandemic, the business world was thrown into uncertainty.
 Since this point, small business owners have encountered a mix of emotions ranging from feeling like ‘we’re all in the same boat’ and strange a sense of camaraderie, through to a fear of the future due to there being no clear end in sight.
 The truth, as it emerges, is that the notion of ‘being in the same boat’ is probably not reality.
 Some businesses have rocketed during this time (anyone got shares in Zoom?!), others have had the rug pulled from beneath their feet so quickly it has left them startled and unsure what to do for the best.
-Whilst we don’t yet fully understand or know the full impact coronavirus is going to have on small businesses, what is clear is that it is still a very live situation and if small businesses are going to survive, and indeed thrive, they need to adopt a new agile way of thinking to stay in the game.
-Not agile in the project workflow sense, but agile in their ability and willingness to respond to a dynamic situation.
+Whilst we don’t yet fully understand or know the full impact coronavirus is going to have on business, what is clear is that it is still a very live situation and if small businesses are going to survive, and indeed thrive, they need to adopt a bold approach to their brand and marketing.

 Playing the long game

 Most small businesses find it hard to devote time to brand and marketing.
 Our well-meaning efforts to deliver on project or client work always seems to trump any endeavour to think more strategically about the future of our own business, no matter the consequence.
 But if like many businesses, you’ve had a bit more time recently to think about your brand and marketing, you may well have encountered another barrier – focus.